stanstrup/minimal-mistakes/_posts/2015-05-04-shell-magic.md

 that we could not boot into X, we did have shell access. <br><br>
 Fortunately for us, **apt** maintains a log of all the operations it performs in */var/log/apt/term.log* and while it would have been easy to just manually make a list of programs that were uninstalled, it wasn't [half-assed ](https://www.youtube.com/watch?v=sCZJblyT_XM) enough.
-Instead, I summoned the Gods of the shell to aid us in this conquest.<br><br>
+Instead, we summoned the Gods of the shell to aid us in this conquest.<br><br>
-We began by getting the relevant portion of the log file to another file (while it is possible to work with the same log file, I didn't want to go through the hassle of using **sudo** every time I had to access the log file.)
+We began by getting the relevant portion of the log file to another file (while it is possible to work with the same log file, we didn't want to go through the hassle of using **sudo** every time we had to access the log file.)

 {% highlight bash %}
 $ sudo tail -177 /var/log/apt/term.log > temp.log
 {% endhighlight %}

-I'll admit, I cheated a bit by using **177** and while it could have been programmed easily using **grep**, I was more excited about what I had to do next to really worry about making all of this reproducible.
+I'll admit, we cheated a bit by using **177** and while it could have been programmed easily using **grep**, we were more excited about what we had to do next to really worry about making all of this reproducible.

 {% highlight bash %}
 Log started: 2015-05-01  10:36:15